homer0/jimpex/README.md

 });

-// Export the service and its provider module.exports = {
+// Export the service and its provider module.exports.MyService = MyService;
-  MyService,
-  myService,
-};
+module.exports.myService = myService;
 ```

-> You could export just export the provider, but I believe is a good practice to export both in case another part of your app wants to extend the class and overwrite the service on the container.
+> 1. You could just export the provider, but I believe is a good practice to export both in case another part of your app wants to extend the class and overwrite the service on the container.
+> 2. That why of using `module.expots` is so the class can be imported on JSDoc comments.

 Then, on you app, you would simple `register` the provider: